-Holiday Spiced Pecans – a special treat for you, and also perfect for gift giving.
+Holiday Spiced Pecans – a special treat for you, and also perfect for food gift for friends, teachers, and neighbors.
 This delicious snack is crunchy, sweet, and full of toasty warm cinnamon and spice.
-It’s perfect for the holidays, or any time really!
-Low in sugar and made with simple, real food ingredients – this is a holiday appetizer that everyone will enjoy!
+We love to serve them for the holidays, or any time really!
+Low in sugar and made with simple, real-food ingredients, this Spiced Pecans Recipe is a holiday snack appetizer that everyone will enjoy!

 This post may contain affiliate links that won’t change your price but will share some commission.

-Just a few ingredients are all you need to make these roasted maple spiced pecans.
+Here are the ingredients to make these sweet spiced nuts.
 Feel free to substitute additional cinnamon or pumpkin pie spice for the ginger, cloves, nutmeg, and cardamom.

 - Ground ginger